eNMS-automation/eNMS/README.md

 ## 2. Network visualization

 eNMS can display your network on a world map (Google Map or Open Street Map).
-Each device is displayed on the map at its GPS coordinates.
+Each device is displayed at its GPS coordinates.
-You can click on a device to display its properties, configuration, or start a Web SSH terminal session.
+You can click on a device to display its properties, configuration, or start an SSH terminal session.
 Colocated devices can be grouped into geographical sites (campus, dacacenter, ...), and displayed logically with a force-directed layout.